FrancoBobadilla/NeuralMap/README.md

 After installing NeuralMap, **obtain** and **prepare** your dataset.
-For this example we will create a dataset with 10 [blobs](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_blobs.html) in a five dimensional space and scale it to fit all points to the range [0, 1]:
+For this example we will create a dataset with 10 [blobs](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_blobs.html) in a five dimensional space and scale it to fit the observations to the range [0, 1]:
 ```python
 from sklearn import datasets, preprocessing